Eddie Lau and Hugh Davies discuss the different depictions of Hong Kong in video games

 Hugh: Well, in 2016, I co-created a pervasive game called Xon Kon set in the streets of Hong Kong.
 Part of the game production process involved making a 3D model of the city based entirely on its depictions in virtual imagery.
 It was a tricky business, but your blog became an invaluable resource.
-Undertaking this project also made it clear to me how often Hong Kong appears in video games, which became a big part of my next research project.
-It appears in video games so much more often than most other cities.
+Undertaking this project also made it clear how often Hong Kong appears in video games, which became a big part of my next research project.
+It appears in video games much more often than in most other cities.
 Why do you think that is?

 Eddie: I noticed the statement in your article discussing Hong Kong as a popular gaming location.
-I agree, it’s kind of surprising given that Hong Kong is such a small place and not somewhere many game designers call home.
+I agree.
+It’s kind of surprising, given that Hong Kong is such a small place and not somewhere many game designers call home.
 I think there are two reasons.

 The second reason is the sense of belonging that has taken root in the current generation of Hongkongers.
 This accounts for the rise of local game designers choosing Hong Kong as their setting.
-Having grown up in the city, these makers want to use their own games to preserve and promote the history and culture of their hometown and, sometimes, communicate their views on certain social and political affairs here.
+Having grown up in the city, these makers want to use their games to preserve and promote the history and culture of their hometown and, sometimes, communicate their views on specific social and political affairs here.